centreon/centreon-documentation/versioned_docs/version-23.10/api/clapi.md

 > ***NOTE:*** Note that the "protocol" entry is followed by a star.
 This means that you must use one of the possible values.

-This is how you get the list of possible values of a given field:
+This is how you get the list of possible values for a given field:

 ``` shell
 centreon -u admin -p 'centreon' -o CENTBROKERCFG -a getvaluelist -v "protocol"